 My activism has already influenced my future a good deal.
 I'm planning to apply to Teach for America, and then go to graduate school in either public health or gender studies.
 Either way, I'm going to end up in a career that focuses on how activism can help those who need it and can protect the rights of global citizens."

-The winner in 2008-9 was Cherie Seise (Women's Studies/History, '10).
+Cherie Seise (Women's Studies/History, '10) winner of 2008-09 Friends of Women's Studies Prize for Student Activism.
 Cherie's extensive activist endeavors (with groups such as Tidewater Labor Support Committee, Virginia Organizing Project, United Students Against sweatshops, and immigrant rights organizations in Central and Northern Virginia) demonstrate an understanding of the interconnectedness of multiple forms of oppression and injustice both global and local.
 Through her activism she has put intersectionality into practice.
 Her efforts remind us that women's issues are also labor issues, and that GLBT issues are relevant for workers as workers--not only in the United States, but abroad.

-The winner of the Prize in 2007-8 (its inaugural year) was Constance Sisk (Music '08).
+Constance Sisk (Music '08) winner of the Prize in 2007-8 (its inaugural year) Friends of Women's Studies Prize for Student Activism.
 Constance was active on campus in a variety of areas, including LGBTQ issues, substance abuse, liaising with unions on campus, and agricultural sustainability projects.
 In all of these areas she was a central figure.
 Her association with the Lambda Alliance started officially in her sophomore year, when she was the activist chair, and during her senior year she was the president.
 Her work in this area focused on creating safe spaces on campus for queer students, lobbying and publicity on the Marshall-Newman Amendment (the "Marriage Amendment"), and conference-organizing.
 Her work with Students for Sensible Drug Policy and the Alcohol and Substance Abuse Task Force included conducting "Know Your Rights" trainings, organizing a series of Drug Policy Awareness weeks, and helping to implement a Medical Amnesty Policy.
 In 2008 she was elected to SSDP's national board of directors.
 In addition to these efforts, she was active in the Tidewater Labor Support Committee, helping to organize demonstrations against the Iraq war, a Living Wage campaign, and a Grass Roots Organizing Weekend.
 Finally, she was President of the Farmers and Gardeners Club, a group that volunteers at a local organic farm and works to promote sustainable food policies and practices on campus.